 And quite frankly: Having the blog as my main source of income has been stressing me out for a while now.
-The income can vary drastically, it’s never guaranteed, and the hustling part of running a blog as a business started taking over and detracting from my creativity.
-Instead of spending time writing and creating content, I found myself spending more and more time on admin, running the back-end of the blog, and trying to keep on top of my emails.
+The income can vary drastically, it’s never guaranteed, and the hustling part of running a blog as a business has been detracting from my creativity.
+Instead of spending time writing and creating content, I’ve found myself spending more and more time on admin, running the back-end of the blog, and trying to stay on top of my emails.

 After eight years without a steady paycheck having a more stable income again feels glorious, and being able to turn down some blogging opportunities I don’t feel 100% happy about but which I would’ve accepted before just for the money, is a big relief.